 I am sorry to hear of your husband's health problems.

 Interestingly, many authentic Italian recipes use garlic in the way that you mention.
 Instead of mincing the garlic it is added as whole cloves and the cloves are not eaten.
-This may be an alternative for your cooking with some recipes.
-(I suppose that the person who gets the whole clove in their dish will have good luck in the same way as with bay leaves.)
+If using garlic concerns you, this may be an alternative for your cooking with some recipes.
+(I suppose that the person who gets the whole clove in their dish might have good luck in the same way as with bay leaves.)

-You can find the three lists on my web site that review foods based on increasing levels of detail about the Vitamin K content of foods.
+You can find the three lists on my web site that give increasing levels of detail about the Vitamin K content of some common foods.

 Brief : A short list of commonly-used foods with their relative Vitamin K levels (Low, Medium, High)